BeenAdulting/CustomBootstrapper/README.md

 # Welcome to BootStrapperV2

-* Credits to Quivings (Solara Developer)

 * what is BootStrapperV2?

-* BootStrapperV2 is a custom solara bootstrapper that is completely open source to the community for saftey
+* BootStrapperV2 is a custom bootstrapper for a few Useful features roblox users might possibly need that is completely open source to the community for saftey

 * Dm Adulting. on discord for more information if needed